 Florida if it is executed by a competent adult and signed in presence of 2 adult witnesses.

 Below are details about the specific powers, legal requirements, revocation, and state-to-state validity of Florida durable power of attorney laws.
-See Wills and Durable Power of Attorney for Health Care to learn more.
+See Power of Attorney for Healthcare and Living Wills to learn more.

 |Code Section||765.201, et seq.
 Health Care Surrogate Act|